charlesneimog/Awesome-Pd/docs/objects/urn.md

 # urn

-`urn` generates random numbers in a range defined by the 'n' size (from 0 to n-1) without repeating them.
-When all numbers have been output, a bang is sent to the right outlet and it stops generating numbers unless it receives a clear message.
+The `urn` object generates unique random numbers within a specified range (0 to n-1) without repetition.
+It can be cleared and reseeded, and it signals when all numbers in the sequence have been generated.
+This object is useful for creating non-repeating sequences of random values.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>cyclone</code> and install it.
 Then create an object with `declare -lib cyclone -path cyclone`.
 Finally, use `urn` or any other object from `cyclone`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-cyclone/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>